-Our vision is to use our Teaching Firm, a unique teacher-led organizational model, to be a fun, holistic, 'collegesuccessful', career-ready, communitycentered, culturally rich and relevant incubator of exceptional human potential where we spark, nurture and unleash mindful people empowered to affect positive change in the communities we serve. significant assumptions and interpretations underlying the measurement or presentation of the SEFA.
+Our vision is to use our Teaching Firm, a unique teacher-led organizational model, to be a fun, holistic, 'collegesuccessful', career-ready, communitycentered, culturally rich and relevant incubator of exceptional human potential where we spark, nurture and unleash mindful people empowered to affect positive change in the communities we serve. federal awards that could have a material effect on our federal programs.
+We believe the internal control system is adequate and is functioning as intended.